cramermarius/cramermarius.github.io/_drafts/slowtheprocess.md

 ---
 layout: post
-title: slow the process
+title: Slow the process
 ---

 In recent times I am noticing a recurring theme around me, in my peers and myself, in strangers and my family.
-This blog is about the concept of *emphasizing the process*.
+This essay is about the concept of *emphasizing the process*.
 It's about why we should slow down.

 ## The Problem